roman-neuhauser/Ansel-wiki/Home.md

-Welcome to the R&Darktable wiki!
+Welcome to the Ansel wiki!

-The philosophy of R&Darktable is :
+The philosophy of Ansel is :

 > If it's half working, then it's fully gone.

-# What is R&Darktable ?
+# What is Ansel ?

 Rational & Darktable is a darktable fork with 22229 lines of bad code, bugs and ill-designed features removed. _(Updated 19th July 2022)_